 What steps should a business take to accept a certificate of resale?

 The seller is responsible for proving that the buyer’s information has been correct when he presents a resale certification to a business.
 He must also keep the records.
 Failure to verify the information could lead to the seller being liable for Florida sales tax.

 Get a copy the annual Resale Certificate of the buyer.
 You have three options to get a certificate.

-Method 2 – Obtain a transaction authorization number for each sale using the buyer’s certification number.
+Option 2 – Obtain a transaction authorization number for each sale using the buyer’s certification number.
 The authorization number will be recorded along with the invoice without the need for a copy of the certificate.
-You can get the authorization number by calling 877-357-3725 or visiting the Florida Department of Revenue’s verification page or use the FL Tax mobile application.
+You can get the authorization number by calling 877-357-3725 or visiting the Florida Department of Revenue’s verification page or using the FL Tax mobile application.

 The certificate must be examined by the seller to determine if the goods are reasonably compatible with the buyer’s business.
 The seller might want to look into whether the buyer is looking to buy office supplies tax-free if their business is a dealership of cars.

 In Florida, resale certificates expire when your sales tax license expires after one year.
 You will receive a new certificate upon renewal of your sales tax license.
 It is best to create calendar reminders so you are aware of upcoming expirations so you can apply for renewal in time and continue to operate your business without interruption.

 Forming an LLC in Florida involves several key steps and considerations.
 To begin, you must complete the necessary paperwork and filings to form an LLC in Florida.

 Conducting a thorough Florida LLC name search is crucial to ensure that your desired business name is available and meets the state’s requirements and get your Florida entity name registered.
 Additionally, drafting a Florida LLC operating agreement is essential as it outlines the internal management structure and operational guidelines for your LLC.